Why Does My Dog Push His Food With His Nose? (Answered By Vet Tech)

 Reason 2: They’re Trying To Smell Their Meal

 Another obvious reason that your dog may push their meal with their nose is that they’re trying to smell their food!
+Dog noses are super sensory.
+Compared with humans, dogs have about 294 million more olfactory receptors in their noses.
+Plus, they have 40 times more space dedicated in their brain to interpreting and remembering scents.

 As we mentioned, dogs explore the world with their noses first.
 If they smell something off about their food, they’ll push their snout right into it.
 Even if something hasn’t changed, your dog just might really love the smell of their food and likes to put their nose right into it,